Digestive enzyme supplements could help you to better tolerate FODMAPs in the diet, which might otherwise trigger symptoms if you have IBS.

 VGE isn’t the only alpha-galactosidase enzyme on the market; many such products include ‘bean’ in their name.

-It’s important to note that both VGE and the regular version of Beano both contain mannitol.
+Note that both VGE and the regular version of Beano both contain mannitol.
 Another product, Kal’s Super Bean Relief, contains both mannitol and sorbitol.
 Therefore, these may not be appropriate or helpful to you if you also react to the ‘P’ of FODMAP — i.e. polyols — in addition to GOS.

-However, having examined the ingredients to Enzymedica’s BeanAssist (right), it would seem this particular alpha-galactosidase supplement is polyol-free, so could be a safer option if you’re dubious about your tolerance to that particular FODMAP.
+However, having examined the ingredients to Enzymedica’s BeanAssist (right), it would seem this particular alpha-galactosidase supplement is polyol-free, so could be a safer option if you’re uncertain about your tolerance to that particular FODMAP.

 The enzyme xylose isomerase can convert excess fructose into glucose, lowering the fructose load in a high-fructose food or meal.
 Fructose is a monosaccharide — an ‘M’.